This page describes all the tables and views contained in the DB file.

 start_assets

-At the end of the day start_date, the quantity of each asset, as well as the market value measured in standard asset calculated according to the price of the day, as well as the percentage of each asset’s value to the total value.
+At the end of the day start_date, the quantity of each asset, as well as the market value measured in standard asset calculated according to the unit price of the day, as well as the percentage of each asset’s value to the total value.

 Fields